Liaoliaoliaole/LOG-core/tests/README.md

 `test-core-sdaq-cache` links the production `Morfeas_SDAQ_if.c` with its `main()` renamed and tests the address-reservation cache's TTL, uniqueness, ownership, and expiry semantics without opening CAN.

+`test-core-logbook-disk` exercises `LogBook_file()`'s on-disk persistence against the same renamed-`main()` link: read/write round-trip, new-format checksum validation, legacy-format detection (read without migrating, cache starts empty), and rejection of a file matching neither record size.
+It includes a fixed regression for a use-after-free that existed in `"w"` mode: the function captured the list head before sweeping expired entries, so a head entry that expired between capture and sweep was read after being freed.

 `test-core-nox` checks the shared ten-second NOX lifetime boundary used by both active-device reporting and logstat export.